QoboLtd/cakephp-roles-capabilities/README.md

-# RolesCapabilities plugin for CakePHP
+# Roles and Capabilities plugin for CakePHP

 ## Installation